Loading

 Ramat David IAF Base

-Over time, the Air Base was expanded to the main base of IAF operations north of Israel in Syria and Lebanon.
-The 69 Squadron "Hammers" with three B-17 Flying Fortress bombers and the 103 Squadron "Elephants" with three DC-3 Dakota and one Douglas DC-5 transport aircraft were initially stationed here, but relocated to other bases in the following years.
+The 103 Squadron "Elephants" with three DC-3 Dakota and one Douglas DC-5 transport aircraft was initially stationed here also, but both squadrons were relocated to other Israeli bases in the following years.

 Squadrons and their aircraft

 The 117 Squadron "First Jet" was inaugurated on 17 June 1953 as the IAF's first fighter jet squadron with British Gloster Meteor at Ramat David.
-In 1962 these were replaced by French Dassault Mirage III-CJ Shahak, which then took part in the Six-Day War and the Yom Kippur War.
+In 1962 these were replaced by French Dassault Mirage IIICJ Shahak, which then took part in the Six-Day War and the Yom Kippur War.
 In 1980, together with the 110 Squadron, they received the first F-16A/B Netz fighter jets from the USA.
 In June 1981, four jets from 117 Squadron took part in Operation Opera, the destruction of the Iraqi nuclear reactor Osirak near Baghdad.
 From 1986/87 these were then replaced by the IAF's first F-16C/D Barak, which remained until the squadron was closed in 2020 .

 The 109 Squadron "The Valley" was founded in 1951 under a different name at Tel Nof Airbase and moved to Ramat David in 1956, where it still exists today.
 It got its name “The Valley” after the Jezreel Valley where the base is located.
 At Ramat David it flew the Dassault Mystère IV, A-4 Skyhawk Ayit, IAI Kfir (Young Lion) and finally from 1991 to the present day the two-seat F-16D Barak.